cose-wg/HPKE/draft-ietf-cose-hpke.md

 This mode MAY be used with external aad, as described in {{Section 5.3 of RFC9052}}.

-Parameters to COSE_KDF_Context are known to both sender and receiver, and MAY be found in either the protected or unprotected headers of the COSE_Encrypt0 structure, or supplied directly to the encrypt or decrypt operations for this mode.
+Parameters to COSE_KDF_Context MAY be found in either the protected or unprotected headers.

+Unless understood in some consistent way by sender and receiver, they are ignored.

 When using  "HPKE key encryption",